SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 title: "Behind the Mic: My journey to delivering a conference talk"
 date: 2024-12-25
 description: "
-I recently gave a talk on 'Questioning database claims: Design patterns of storage engines' at GopherConIndia24 on 2nd December.
+I recently gave a talk with Tittu Varghese on 'Questioning database claims: Design patterns of storage engines' at GopherConIndia24 on 2nd December.
 In this article, I’ll walk you through my journey - from brainstorming the topic and building the presentation to running mock sessions and delivering the final talk.
 Along the way, I’ll share the experiences and emotions that shaped my path to the stage.
 "